pigatron-industries/xen9000/blocks/PGTNX04_envelope/README.md

 ## V1
 * Labelled PGTN020B
-* C7 not connecteds to ground plane.
+* C7 not connected to ground plane.
 Kludge by scraping away solder mask next to it and adding solder bridge.